 Lastly but not least, where is your pallet racking situated?
 Is it a nice dry warehouse or perhaps it’s outside in the rain or would it be in a chilled goods environment?
 These are important factors as this will dictate the type of finish you will need – maybe you might consider getting a galvanized finish?
 There are many finishes out there including powder coating, which QTS can offer a full RAL colour service with our very own Powder Coating Plant Facility.
 We can offer you any colour you could possibly want.
 All you need to do is to ask us.

-For decades, Plywood decking pallets were used in warehouses to provide support under the pallets that were being stored.
-The problem with this was it was starting to get too expensive and was also a massive fire hazard.
-To this day we now have Mesh Decks.
+For decades, Plywood decking pallets were used as a warehouse racking solution.
+Providing support under the pallets that were being stored.
+The problem with this was it was starting to get too expensive.
+Timber is also a fire hazard.
+Enter mesh decks.
 Having Mesh Decks has made manufacturing so much more efficient.

-Having the safety and quality in mind, it means warehouses can use wire mesh decks in a safe and efficient way.
-Mesh decks are a popular option for many warehouses as you are guaranteed you will get the safety and efficiency you need in any warehouse environment.
+Having the safety and quality in mind, it means warehouses can use wire mesh decks safer and efficiently.
+Mesh decks are a popular option for many as their warehouse racking solution.